2

 While chasing a thief into a subway tunnel, alongside teammate and friend Jean Grey, Storm was halted by a crippling bout of claustrophobia for the first time since she joined the X-Men - the result of her being trapped under rubble as a child when her parents were killed.

-Storm’s claustrophobia would rear its ugly head a few more times during her early adventures with the X-Men, including after Banshee’s home, Cassidy’s Keep, was attacked by Juggernaut and Black Tom, and then again when Dr. Doom transformed her into a statue of organic chrome.
+Storm’s claustrophobia would rear its ugly head a few more times during her early adventures with the X-Men, including after Sean Cassidy, AKA Banshee’s home, Cassidy’s Keep, was attacked by Cain Marko, AKA Juggernaut, and Sean’s brother Thomas, AKA Black Tom Cassidy, and then again when Victor Von Doom, AKA Doctor Doom, transformed her into a statue of organic chrome.
 While frozen, Storm subconsciously controlled weather patterns all over the world, creating a raging thunderstorm.

 Storm